vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 ---
 ### Steps for Setup:  ⚙📂
 1. *Download as ZIP*:
    For the best experience, you can download the project as a ZIP file.
-[Download Project ZIP](https://example.com/project.zip)

 2. *Extract Files*:
    After downloading, extract the files into a folder on your computer.
 3. *Install Requirements*:
    Open your terminal and navigate to the project folder.
 Then run the following command to install all dependencies:

 ---

 ## Error Handling ⚠️